skip to content

 Access to the rear of the Buttery and Economics is restricted.
 The gate behind the Austin Robinson building is shut and the six parking bays are closed.
 There is no through route for vehicles to the West Road end.
 This has closed off the pedestrian and cycle route along the rear of the Austin Robinson building, meaning the only access past the temporary building is for the deliveries to the Austin Robinson building.
 The fire exit routes from the Buttery and Economics are accessible for emergency use at all times, the route for Austin Robinson building has moved to the Stirling building side of the gate.
 Access to the bike sheds and pedestrian access for deliveries to the Buttery is maintained.

 Site bins have been relocated next to the Buttery gate and remain accessible from within the site.
-The wood skips have been removed from the site until next term and relocated elsewhere on the main site.
-When works on the temporary building are completed in April, these will be relocated next to the bins in this area.
+The wood skips are also next to the bins in this area.
 Lamp coffins (for disposal of used fluorescent lighting) are located next to the bins by the Buttery gate.

-These changes are expected to remain in place for the duration of the project until the History Faculty reopens.
+These changes are expected to remain in place for the duration of the project until the building reopens.
 Signage has been installed along the affected routes to advise site users and show alternatives, including the cross-site pedestrian and cycling route behind the POLIS and Law buildings.

 The plan below shows some of the changes.